jieshanshan/TD-Apache-Python/README.md

     * Then click on Inactive and then Bulk Change -> Activate In...
     * Back to  Quality Profiles and set the new profile as Default (from the drop-down)

-## Data Collection (?)
+## 3. Data Collection

-To collect the data for the study, you must log in the virtual machine and execute the following procedures:
+To collect the data for the study, you must follow the instructions described in the Jupyter notebook at `study.d/Data-Collection.ipynb`.
+For that:

-1. Run the [commits_per_week2](commits_per_week2.py) script found in this repository to download
+1. Open [Jupyter Lab](http://localhost:8888/lab) on your browser (*password: sonar*)

-2. Run the .bat file that you obtain from the last step
+2. There is a file tree on the left, click on `Data-Collection.ipynb`